 10. Codechef Coding Competitions

 CodeChef organizes programming competitions at the start of every month and conducts two smaller programming contests at the middle and end of the month.
 It also offers various algorithm tutorials and forum discussions to help your journey in computer programming more easily.

-There are three types of contest Codechef host:
+There are four types of contest Codechef host: